-One of the most disliked aspects of managing homeowner’s associations is tracking violations and enforcement.
+One of the most disliked aspects of HOA self-management is issuing and enforcing violations of community guidelines.
 While most homeowners have every intention of following the rules, some may misinterpret or forget certain restrictions.
 In other cases, rule changes may take place that existing homeowners disagree with.
-Whatever the cause, HOA violation software offers a simple solution.
-Use it to record violations, ascribe them to specific residents and track the resolution process.
+Whatever the cause, HOA management software helps simplify this challenge.
+Within your HOA self-management platform, you can record violations, ascribe them to specific residents and track the resolution process.

 Consider the Legal Framework

 Every state and municipality has its own guidelines when it comes to HOAs and the legal rights afforded to them.
 Laws may govern when and how you may issue notices to homeowners and how much you can charge for fines.
 Whether an HOA is incorporated can also make a difference in its rights and responsibilities.
 Finally, should the HOA CC&R enforcement plan result in issuing a lien on the property, legal frameworks exist for this too.

 Laws vary widely.
 It would benefit you to become familiar with the local laws for each community you manage.
 Then, determine how these laws dictate the rules you can make and how you enforce them.
 Note that there are also federal laws that govern HOAs, and homeowners can file complaints with the U.S. Department of Housing and Urban Development.

 Some HOA workers know the rules so well that they can recite the inches of height for grass or the specific colors of flowers homeowners can plant outside.
 Most people, however, need to take time to review the rules and become more familiar.
 Organize the information so you can fact-check yourself easily when you suspect a violation, and make regulating documents easy for homeowners to find.

 The aim is not to over-police the community but to reduce the likelihood of perceived favoritism across violations and homeowners.
 When you know what the rules are and why they are in place, it becomes easier to act appropriately and fairly.